 The Plan has received a determination letter from the IRS dated December 30, 2011, stating that the Plan is qualified in accordance with applicable sections of the IRC.
 Once qualified, the Plan is required to operate in conformity with the IRC to maintain its qualifications.
 While the Plan has been amended since the receipt of the determination letter, the Plan Administrator believes that the Plan is being operated in compliance with the applicable requirements of the IRC and, therefore, believes that the Plan is qualified.
+Management advises that the Plan is being restated and will be resubmitted for a new determination letter prior to February 1, 2016, in accordance with applicable IRS procedure.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013 and 2012, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
-The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014 and 2013, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan is subject to routine audits by taxing jurisdictions; currently, plan years 2014 and 2013 are being audited by the Internal Revenue Service.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2011.